michaelfong2017/hase-scripts/testing_case_5/Case C/Case_C_Suspect_1_Intelligence_4_PoliceLetter.md

 *"Subject to section 25A, a person commits an offence if, knowing or having reasonable grounds to believe that any property in whole or in part directly or indirectly represents any person's proceeds of an indictable offence, he deals with that property. " (section 25(1))*

-"*\""Where a person knows or suspects that any property:- (a) in whole or in part directly or indirectly represents any person's proceeds of;
+*\"Where a person knows or suspects that any property:- (a) in whole or in part directly or indirectly represents any person's proceeds of;
 (b) was used in connection with; or
-(c) is intended to be used in connection with, an indictable offence, he shall as soon as it is reasonable for him to do so disclose that knowledge or suspicion, together with any matter on which that knowledge or suspicion is based, to an authorized officer.\"" (section 25A(1))*"
+(c) is intended to be used in connection with, an indictable offence, he shall as soon as it is reasonable for him to do so disclose that knowledge or suspicion, together with any matter on which that knowledge or suspicion is based, to an authorized officer.\" (section 25A(1))*

 Please treat this notification in confidence.
 Disclosure of the contents of this notification, directly or indirectly, to any unauthorized persons including the subjects under investigation, may prejudice the police investigation.